 Ultimately, the mistake of accidental branding comes from confusing what is important with what is essential.
 Your goals, tactics, leadership, history, and differentiators from the competition are all vitally important components to understand when running a business or developing a marketing plan for it.
 However, being important doesn’t make them the essence of the business.

 The essence of a business is that unchanging core, without which it simply would not be the same business.
 We believe you can and should find that core.
 The world truly needs you as you are.

-If you’re looking for more brand strategy thinking just like this, consider signing up for our newsletter.
+Catch part 2 here, and if you’re looking for more brand strategy thinking just like this, consider signing up for our newsletter.
 Consider joining in on our next Brand Roundtable Chat where we’ll be discussing creating compelling content and building remarkable brands with an intimate group of brand leaders and marketers like yourself.